 The International Accounting Standards Board has issued certain standards or interpretations that have not yet been recognized by the Financial Supervisory Commission.
-The actual effective date of these standards or interpretations will be determined by the Financial Supervisory Commission.
-The Company has evaluated and determined that they have no significant impact on the Company.
+The actual effective dates of these standards or interpretations will be determined by the Financial Supervisory Commission.
+Except for announcement (3), where the Group is currently evaluating the potential impact of the newly issued or amended standards or interpretations and is temporarily unable to reasonably estimate their effect, the other newly issued or amended standards or interpretations are assessed to have no material impact on the Group.